bullhorn/rest-api-docs/source/includes/_services.md

 ## POST /services/CCPA/notifyOnCapture

-The California Consumer Privacy Act (CCPA) is bill meant to enhance privacy rights and consumer protection for residents of California and goes into effect on January, 2020.
+The California Consumer Privacy Act (CCPA) is a bill meant to enhance privacy rights and consumer protection for residents of California and goes into effect on January, 2020.
 Notify on Capture is a feature of this bill that notifies a person in the system that their data is being captured for the purposes of serving them as a staffing agency.
 An email is sent and a note is added to the person record for tracking.
+The staffing agency is responsible for knowing if and when to send Notify on Capture emails.

-The email body and subject line are pulled from as system settings (a.k.a Private Label Attributes) that are specific to the type person record:
+The email body and subject line are pulled from as system settings (a.k.a.
+Private Label Attributes) that are specific to the type person record:

  * `candidateDataCaptureNotificationEmailBody` / `candidateDataCaptureNotificationEmailSubjectLine`
  * `contactDataCaptureNotificationEmailBody` / `contactDataCaptureNotificationEmailSubjectLine`